Rudolf Rechsteiner (1958) is chairman of Ethos’ foundation board since 2018.

 - 58Appointed by the Caisse de pension de l'Etat de Genève (CPEG)

 Jacques Folly (1958) is member of Ethos’ foundation board since 2018 as the representative of one of the two founding pension funds, the Pension Fund of the Canton of Geneva (Caisse de pension du canton de Genève CPEG).

 Jacques Folly holds a degree in economics from the University of Geneva.
-He is currently the attaché of the Office for economic development, research and innovation of the Canton of Geneva.
-He was previously delegate of the Geneva Economic Development Service.
+In particular, he worked as delegate of the Geneva Economic Development Service.

 Laura Sadis (1961) is an independent member of Ethos’ foundation board since June 2020.

 Laura Sadis holds a master’s degree in economics of the University of Zurich and a diploma as a tax expert.
-She was councilor of the Canton of Ticino and head of the Department of finance and economy between 2007 and 2015 and member of the Swiss National Council between 2004 et 2007.
-Previously, Laura Sadis was deputy director of PricewaterhouseCoopers SA in Lugano between 1990 and 2001 and then member of the executive board of the Gotthard-Bank.
-She was member of the council of the Swiss National Bank between 2007 and 2015.
+She was deputy director of PricewaterhouseCoopers SA in Lugano between 1990 and 2001 and then member of the executive board of the Gotthard-Bank.
+Between 2004 et 2007, she was member of the Swiss National Council and, between 2007 and 2015, councilor of the Canton of Ticino and head of the Department of finance and economy.
+Furthermore, she was member of the council of the Swiss National Bank between 2007 and 2015.

 Laura Sadis is member of the foundation board of the Internationale Stiftung Preis E. Balzan-Fonds and of the Fondazione Internazionale Premio Balzan as well as member of the board of directors of AlpTransit Gotthard AG and of the Schweizerische Mobiliar.
 She is also member of the committee of Pro Infirmis, the International Committee of the Red Cross and vice-chairwoman of the association SOS Ticino.